 Pro Bono

 Molly devotes a significant portion of her practice to pro bono matters.
-In 2020 and 2022, Molly led teams winning two contested immigration trials, obtaining grants of asylum for Ugandan refugees who fled to the United States following persecution in their home country on the basis of their sexual orientation.
-Molly has also assisted legal permanent residents in applying for U.S. citizenship and is currently representing four young girls in their green card applications after obtaining awards of Special Immigrant Juvenile status based on abuse or neglect in their home country.
+Molly has led teams winning two contested immigration trials, obtaining grants of asylum for Ugandan refugees who fled to the United States following persecution in their home country on the basis of their sexual orientation, acting as lead trial counsel in the second of these trials.
+Molly has also assisted legal permanent residents in applying for US citizenship and four young girls in obtaining their green cards after obtaining awards of Special Immigrant Juvenile status based on abuse or neglect in their home country.

 In addition to these matters, in 2017, Molly completed a six-month rotation with the Middlesex County District Attorney’s Office.
 During this time, she first-chaired fifteen trials, including five jury trials.
 Molly also argued dozens of evidentiary and non-evidentiary motions, including successfully arguing for the admissibility of presumptively excluded evidence at a consolidated hearing addressing a group of cases brought in Woburn District Court prior to 2014.